Meetings ICRI Meetings

 Concept Note

-The impending loss of the world’s coral reefs threatens the health and socio-economic well-being of hundreds of millions of people and could substantially disrupt multiple marine ecosystems.
+The predicted loss of the world’s coral reefs threatens the health and socio-economic well-being of hundreds of millions of people and could substantially disrupt multiple marine ecosystems.
 Yet, biodiversity hotspots continue to be prevalent throughout the world’s reef systems.
 A critical example of one of these hotspots is the Red Sea and Gulf of Aden.
 The Red Sea contains the most biologically diverse coral reef communities outside of Southeast Asia’s coral triangle and is one of the longest continuous living reefs in the world.
-Approximately 6% of coral species within the Red Sea are endemic [1], with other coral reef species, such as fishes, being much higher, making this region one of the most valuable repositories for marine biodiversity in the world.
+Approximately 6% of coral species within the Red Sea are endemic, with other coral reef species, such as fishes, being much higher, making this region one of the most valuable repositories for marine biodiversity.

-The workshop, The Red Sea Region – A Climate Refuge for Coral Reefs, preceding the 38th ICRI General Meeting, will highlight the importance of the Red Sea and Gulf of Aden’s coral reefs for global coral reef conservation efforts, showcasing the conservation efforts being undertaken to understand, and build future coral reef resilience to a rapidly changing ocean.
-The workshop will present an open forum for exchange of views and experiences to sustainably manage coral reefs with a central focus on the coral reefs of the Saudi Arabian Red Sea.
+The Forum, preceding the 38th ICRI General Meeting, will highlight the importance of the Red Sea and Gulf of Aden’s coral reefs for global coral reef conservation efforts, showcasing the efforts being undertaken to understand and build future coral reef resilience to a rapidly changing ocean.
+It will emphasize the unique biogeography of the Red Sea, which has resulted in high endemism and heat-tolerant coral species, positioning the region as a potential refugia.
+It will also present an open forum for the exchange of views and experiences to sustainably manage coral reefs with a central focus on the coral reefs of the Saudi Arabian Red Sea.

 Please kindly note the ICRI 38 General Meeting is a closed meeting for ICRI members and invited observers only.
 If you are unsure on the registration please contact us.